+PSY 100 Cr.3

-This course is an exploration of human sexuality from biological, psychological, and social perspectives throughout the lifespan.
-Sexual attitudes and behaviors reflecting a broad spectrum of typicality and experience will be discussed.
+This course is an exploration of human sexuality from biological, psychological, and sociological perspectives throughout the lifespan.
+Various aspects related to sexuality, sexual attitudes, and behaviors reflecting a broad spectrum of typicality and experiences are addressed.
 Prerequisite: PSY 100; minimum of 45 credits earned.
-Offered Fall, Spring.
+Offered Annually.

 PSY 307 Cr.3

 This course explores the development and life cycle of cross-sex and same-sex intimate relationships (e.g., dating, romantic, and martial partnerships).
-The course will focus on topics such as: human need for relationships, interpersonal attraction, love, attachment, communication, relationship development and maintenance, sexually, jealousy, conflict and aggression.
-Conditions influencing relationships such as illness, aging, poverty, trauma, and intimate partner violence will be examined.
-The course will also highlight factors associated with relationship success and/or dissolution.
-Students will engage with the theory, research, and practical application of the course material.
+The course focuses on topics such as: human need for relationships, interpersonal attraction, love, attachment, communication, relationship development and maintenance, sexually, jealousy, conflict and aggression.
+Conditions influencing relationships such as illness, aging, poverty, trauma, and intimate partner violence are examined.
+The course also highlights factors associated with relationship success and/or dissolution.
+Students engage with the theory, research, and practical application of the course material.
 Prerequisite: PSY 100 or PSY 212; junior standing.
-Offered Annually.
+Offered Occasionally.

 PSY 308 Cr.1-2

 This course offers research experience under the supervision of a faculty member.
-The student will assist a faculty member in any phase of the research process including literature searches, formulation of instruments, pilot studies, data collection, data coding, and computer analysis.
+Students assist a faculty member in any phase of the research process including literature searches, formulation of instruments, pilot studies, data collection, data coding, data analysis, and presentation of research findings.
 Repeatable for credit - maximum six.
-Prerequisite: PSY 331; junior standing.
+Prerequisite: PSY 331; psychology major; junior standing.
 Consent of department.
 Offered Fall, Spring.